-Getting a driver’s license is considered a rite of passage for many teenagers, but there are many crimes that leave teens without licenses in California.
-If you are a teen charged with such a crime or your son or daughter has been accused of one of these offenses, a San Diego juvenile license suspension prevention attorney may be able to help you fight the charges or minimize the penalties.
-Diversion programs are available to avoid a juvenile conviction (true finding) and license suspension with the help of a skilled juvenile lawyer.
+Getting a driver’s license is considered a rite of passage for many teenagers, but there are many crimes that leave teens unable to drive.
+If you are a teen charged with such a crime or your son or daughter has been accused of one of these offenses, a San Diego license suspension attorney may be able to help you fight the charges or minimize the penalties.
+Diversion programs are available to avoid a juvenile conviction (true finding) and license suspension.

 Alcohol Charges That Leave Teens Without Licenses